YoungMW/infiltratetheufo/README.md

 <a name="playercreation"></a>
 <h3>1.
 Player Creation</h3>
 <p>The Player is created using the Class keyword followed by the method constructor().
-An example of creating the player class is shown here:
+An example of creating the Player class is shown here:

 ```
 class Player {